ComputeStacks/ansible-install/README.md

 5. IPv6 and container nodes

     Due to an ongoing issue with the container network platform we use, IPv6 is currently not supported on our container nodes.
-We're able to bring ipv6 connectivity by either using a dedicated load balancer(s) on separate virtual machines, or by configuring the controller to proxy ipv6 traffic.
+We're able to bring ipv6 connectivity by either using a dedicated load balancer on a separate virtual machine, or by configuring the controller to proxy ipv6 traffic.

     For the time being, our installer will disable ipv6 directly on the node.
 However, we recommend also cleaning out the `/etc/sysconfig/network-scripts/ifcfg-*` files to remove any ipv6 specific settings, and setting `IPV6INIT=no`.